gbroxey/blog/wip2.md

 Divide by $k$ and do lim sup or inf to get the inequalities.
 The last bit is true because if $b_1 A_\infty \cap b_2 A_\infty$ were nonempty, then the same would be true of $A_n$ where $n$ is taken large enough so that a long enough prefix of $A_n$ matches $A_\infty$.  $\proofqed$

-This gives us a pretty natural and intuitive result, which is that any set $A \perp B$ which we intend to maximize whatever density we're looking at should never waste space.
+This gives us a pretty natural and intuitive result, which is that if we are intending for some set $A \perp B$ to maximize (natural, upper, lower) density, then we should not waste any space.
 If you can replace some integer in $A$ with some smaller integer, you should, and you can do this infinitely many times until you've obtained a new set $A$ for which doing so is no longer possible, and the density can only have increased.
 Neat.

 We're now able to deal with slightly grosser looking one-dimensional sets like